Joe Lhota

-Joseph J. Lhota (/ˈloʊtə/; born October 7, 1954) is an American public servant and a former politician who served as the chairman of the Metropolitan Transportation Authority and was also a former deputy mayor of New York City.
+Joseph J. Lhota (/ˈloʊtə/; born October 7, 1954) is an American public servant and politician who served as the chairman of the Metropolitan Transportation Authority and served as New York City deputy mayor for operations from 1998 to 2001.
 He was the Republican nominee in an unsuccessful bid for the 2013 election for Mayor of New York City.
 In January 2014, he became senior vice president, vice dean, and chief of staff at NYU Langone Medical Center.
 In 2017, he returned to the chairmanship of the MTA, but would not run the authority day-to-day.
 He resigned from that position in 2018.

 Early life and education

 Joe Lhota was born in the Bronx, New York, the son of Jackie and Joseph "Joe" Lhota, a New York City police officer.
-His paternal grandfather was a New York City firefighter, and his maternal grandfather was a New York City taxi driver.
-His father's family is Czech.
-His maternal grandfather was of Italian descent and his maternal grandmother was Jewish.
 Lhota was raised Catholic, and self-identifies as a Christian.
 The family later moved to Lindenhurst.
 He was the first member of his family to attend college, graduating with honors from Georgetown University's McDonough School of Business with a degree in business administration in 1976.
 He received an M.B.A. degree from Harvard Business School in 1980.